techGabrielBr/gear-gurus-kotlin/README.md

 - Download the apk:

-        Download the .apk present in the root of this repository and install it on your android smartphone.
+        Download the .apk present in this link: https://www.mediafire.com/file/62dbf2grvrincyl/appGearGurus.apk/file and install it on your android smartphone.

 # Login